EXOTIC & RARE PEPPERCORN SAMPLER IN EMBOSSED TIN

 Melenage de Escoffier [a colorful tribute in red, white and black] Kampot, Cambodia

 We honor Auguste Escoffier, (1846-1935), who is credited with helping to raise the status of cooking from a laborer's task to an artist's endeavor.
 Renowned as "The King of Chefs and The Chef of Kings,"Escoffier left a legacy of culinary writings, procedures and recipes that are indispensable to modern cooks, and remains perhaps the foremost name in French cuisine.
-The highly flavorful Mélange de Escoffier™, a complex blend of all three Kampot peppercorns, Black, Red and White offers a rich and powerful spicy compliment to roasted meats and poultry, fresh potatoes and fresh vegetables.
+The highly flavorful Mélange de Escoffier™, a complex blend of all three Kampot peppercorns, Black, Red and White offers a rich and powerful spicy compliment to roasted meats and poultry, fresh potatoes and fresh vegetables. *** ALLERGY WARNING!
+Pink peppercorns in some products may present a Tree Nut Allergy Reaction.

 The Long Pepper | Indonesia